 Emily J. Kate

-Emily is an alumnus of the College of Wooster in Ohio and earned her Ph.D. in anthropology and demography from The Pennsylvania State University.
-She currently lives in Vienna, Austria, with her husband, Zachary and her perfect dog, Zoa
+I am an alumnus of the College of Wooster in Ohio and earned my PhD in Anthropology and Demography from The Pennsylvania State University.
+I currently live in Vienna, Austria, with my scientist husband, Zachary and my perfect dog, Zoa.

 Areas of Expertise